rim31/CICD-Jest/README.md

 yarn run deploy
 ```

+it will take the build folder and push it into the
 # TRAVIS-CLI

 - link travis with your github : OAuth / just log in and authorize